RgbTrouw/Qs-Messenger/README.md

 - Logging is only started with the "-log" program argument;
   (Two distinct client classes are used to spare processing time)

+* In essence, the server is a bit cleaner and runs more smoothly;

 It is still a new release, other errors are not excluded, but it does seem to be ok for now.